kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 The easiest way to use Jekyll is in a Linux environment.
 If you have a Linux system already skip to step 1.
 If you have a Windows machine, you'll want to use a Virtual Machine or look into using Linux subsystem for Windows.

 There is apparently an unoffocial way to use Jekyll on Windows natively, but I have not tried it.
-Nor have I tried to figure out MacOs Jekyll workflow just yet.
+Mac users can enjoy a Linux-like terminal built in, so I will include steps for that as well.

 ## 0. Setup a Ubuntu 20.04 Virtual Machine (Windows Host)
 * Download [Ubuntu 20.04 desktop official release](https://releases.ubuntu.com/20.04/) .iso file
 * Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Setup your Virtual Machine (VM) following [Ubuntu's guide](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview) for usage with VirtualBox

-The following steps will be for *inside* your Linux environment.
+The following steps will be for *inside* a Linux environment or in your MacOs terminal

 ---

-## 1 Setup (Linux)
+## 1 Setup (Linux or MacOs)

 Github has created a *gem*, a *ruby* package, that will take care of installing the correct version of Jekyll that Github Pages uses.
 You want to be using the same version so that your local development preview will match what Github serves once your code is committed and processed

-### 1.1 Install Ruby
+### 1.1 Install Ruby (Linux)

 To install the Github pages *gem* we need to use the right *ruby* version.
 At the following page find the needed *ruby* version